Scioto County reports 23 new COVID-19 cases

 No deaths were reported by the Scioto County and Portsmouth City Health Departments.
 The county remains at 167 residents who have died in connection to COVID-19.

-The ODH says four additional residents from Scioto County have been hospitalized.
-The total number of Scioto County residents who have been hospitalized is 836.
+The ODH says zero additional residents from Scioto County have been hospitalized.
+The total number of Scioto County residents who have been hospitalized is 838.
 This number does not reflect the number of people currently hospitalized in connection to COVID-19.

 For local and breaking news, weather alerts, video and more, download the FREE WOWK 13 News App from the Apple App Store or the Google Play Store.